radumarias/rencfs/CONTRIBUTING.md

 14. Push your changes and create a `PR` back to the `parent` repo targeting the `main` branch and request review from owners of the repository
 15. Monitor the checks (GitHub actions runs) and fix the code if they are failing
 16. Respond to any comments
+17. **DON'T MERGE YOURSELF THE PR, LET OWNERS TO MERGE IT**
-17. In the end, ideally, it will be merged to `main`
+18. In the end, ideally, it will be merged to `main`